TechRetreat/learnathon/web/web_lesson_0.md

 ```
 This is an HTML element.

-HTML follows grammar rules, which in programming we call `syntax`.
+HTML follows grammar rules, which in programming we call `syntax` rules.
 Tags pretty much always occur in pairs: an opening tag followed by a closing tag.
+(Except `<br>`, which is a line break.)
 We'll see shortly that tags can be "nested" inside one another to contain each other.

 Aside from the tags shown here, we also have `div`.
 A `div` element is used as an all-purpose container.